CorpSouth/CorpSouth-Atomic/README.md

 - Nautilus-open-any-terminal to allow any terminal I choose to be compatible with Nautilus
 - Classic session is removed
   - Default Extensions are removed
-    - Appindicator, GSConnect, and User Themes replace the default extensions
+    - Alphabetal App Grid, Appindicator Support, Caffeine, GSConnect, and User Themes replace the default extensions
     - GSConnect integration with the Nautilus file manager is included
       - Nautilus-python is a hard dependency
 - Zenity for additional password prompt support